tereom/tereom_site/content/talk/2021-foro-ame/index.md

 +++
-title = "Bayesian Multilevel Model for the quick-count (Spanish)"
+title = "A Bayesian Multilevel Model for the Mexican quick-count (Spanish)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.